sgriffin10/WebApp_MBTA/instructions.md

 Write a function (maybe two) to extract the latitude and longitude from the JSON response.

 ### Speaking URL
 In the above example we passed a hard-coded URL to the `urlopen` function, but in your code you will need to generate the parameters based on user input.
-Check out *Understanding URLs* (<https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL>) and their structure for a helpful guide to URL components and encoding.
+Check out [*Understanding URLs*](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL) and their structure for a helpful guide to URL components and encoding.

-You can build up the URL string manually, but it's probably helpful to check out `urlencode` from `urllib.request` (<https://docs.python.org/3.7/library/urllib.parse.html#urllib.parse.urlencode>) and its examples (<https://docs.python.org/3.7/library/urllib.request.html#urllib-examples>).
+You can build up the URL string manually, but it's probably helpful to check out [`urlencode` function](<https://docs.python.org/3.7/library/urllib.parse.html#urllib.parse.urlencode>) from `urllib.request` and its [examples](https://docs.python.org/3.7/library/urllib.request.html#urllib-examples).

 #### What you need to do
 Write a function that takes an address or place name as input and returns a properly encoded URL to make a  Mapquest geocode request.